samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 );
 ```

-### Wrapping up
+Done!
+You just finished migrating from Redux to the React Context API.
+If you run you app now, you will see that the whole thing is working just like before.
+The difference now is that your app is not using Redux more.

-We have successfully refactored our React App which was formerly powered by `Redux` to use React's own **Context API**.
+{% include asides/about-auth0.markdown %}

-## In summary
+## Conclusion

-Redux is an **advanced** state management library that should be used when building large scale react apps.
-That is as a result of fast caching and easing the loading actions conducted by React when loading new changes effected by the state.
-The Context API on the other hand, should be used in small scale react apps where byte - sized changes are made.
-Using the Context API, we do not have to write a lot of code such as `reducers`, `actions` etc to work out the logic exhibited by state changes.
+Redux is an **advanced** state management library that should be used when building large scale React apps.
+The Context API, on the other hand, can be used in small scale React apps where byte-sized changes are made.
+By using the Context API, you do not have to write a lot of code such as `reducers`, `actions`, etc to work out the logic exhibited by state changes.